RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 ```
 Observe the changes.
 Hint, you are no longer getting an anonymous greeting.

-:exclamation: If the output looks like below, you were just a bit quick to test the curl call.
+:exclamation: If the output looks like the one below, you were just a bit quick to test the curl call.
 Wait for a second or three and try again.
 ```
 $ curl -w '\n' 18.184.68.153
 <!DOCTYPE html>